S3 Object Storage

 Connecting Your Application

-Add the S3 credentials as environment variables in your application service, then use any S3-compatible client library.
+The S3 credentials are injected as environment variables when you link the service.
+Use any S3-compatible client library.

 endpoint: process.env.S3_ENDPOINT,